 Drug Possession for Sales & Drug Manufacturing

-As you might guess, Los Angeles County and especially the San Fernando Valley has many drug crimes investigated by the Gang and Narcotics Division of the Los Angeles Police Department.
+As you might guess, Los Angeles County and especially the San Fernando Valley, has many drug crimes investigated by the Gang and Narcotics Division of the Los Angeles Police Department.
 Also, the Sheriff's Department has a section of the San Fernando Valley that they patrol.
 They're usually the ones that are arresting people for drug-related offenses.

-A lot of the information they gather to investigate, get search warrants, and make arrests comes from people arrested for drug crimes in the Valley.
+Much of the information they gather to investigate, get search warrants, and make arrests comes from people arrested for drug crimes in the Valley.
 They cooperate with the police and give the police a lot of information.
 I often see the police arrest somebody for possession of sales or drugs (CALCRIM 2302), especially if they view that person as a small-time player.

 California Health and Safety Code 11351 defines possession of a controlled substance with intent to sell.
 They will arrest that person, threaten that person, tell them that they're looking at a lot of time in custody, and try to get that person to give them information about other drug crimes that are taking place in the San Fernando Valley.

-That's one situation the police investigate and prosecute drug crimes, sales, possession for sales, drug trafficking, manufacturing (CALCRIM 2330) of any type of drugs in the Valley.
+That's one situation the police investigate and prosecute drug crimes, sales, possession for sales, drug trafficking, and manufacturing (CALCRIM 2330) of any type of drugs in the Valley.
 California Health and Safety Code 11379.6 defines manufacturing as a controlled substance.

 Negotiation with Prosecutor and Law Enforcement

 It's interesting because, on the flip side of that, you have a scenario where the prosecutors in cases in the San Fernando Valley or Los Angeles aren't highly involved in cooperation agreements.